openmrs/openmrs-book-guide/Contributing.md

 After you've committed changes to your fork of the repository.
 Browse to your fork (using the URL based on your GitHub username, which should look like `https://github.com/{your GitHub username}/openmrs-book-guide`).
-Just above the list of files, you should see a line that says something like "This branch is 1 commit ahead openmrs:main." followed by a "Contribute" button to the right that will guide you through creating a pull request.
+Just above the list of files, you should see a line that says something like "This branch is 1 commit ahead openmrs:main." followed by a ":icon-git-pull-request: Contribute" button to the right that will guide you through creating a pull request.

 ## Questions?